 - Allow new servers to take orders with support from a trainer.
 This helps them identify and answer typical menu-based questions.

-- Provide copies of the menu and ingredient lists for take-home study.
+- Offer take-home study guides.
+Provide copies of the menu and ingredient lists for take-home study.

 Tests can also be used to aid learning.
-However, a 2018 meta-analysis shows that not all forms of learning are equally enhanced by testing.
+According to Indeed, though, some testing can actually hinder the ability to learn.
 Testing is a useful tool but shouldn’t be overly relied upon.
-The National Federation of Independent Business may have the best advice: Focus on slow, flexible training that can be adjusted to suit each trainee.
+Focus on slow, flexible training that can be adjusted to suit each trainee.

 Soft skills best strategies

 Beyond technical systems, new employees also need to learn about your company so they can feel like a part of the team.
-A Gallup poll showed that attrition can be significantly lowered by communicating a strong company culture.
+You can retain more employees by communicating a strong company culture.
 Developing your company culture will lead to happier, more loyal employees.

 We can again look at restaurants.
 Rather than simply training a server in their job, carve out time for them to shadow different employees: